 One of the biggest hurdles to addressing elder bullying is the same one found when trying to stop elder abuse – victims rarely come forward and report the problem.
 Sadly, elder victims are often ashamed to be a victim of anything, and therefore fail to report the problem.
 In addition, bullying can occur within the family, making victims fear reprisals for speaking up.
 If you have an elder loved one who you believe might be the victim of bullying, try talking to him or her.
 Speak to caregivers and ask them to watch for signs of bullying.
 Picking on someone weaker or more vulnerable than you is no more acceptable as a senior than it was as a child.

 Contact Oklahoma City Elder Law Attorneys

 For additional information on how to protect the elderly, please join us for an upcoming FREE seminar.
-If you have questions or concerns regarding elder law matters, contact the experienced elder law attorneys at Parman & Easterday by calling 405-843-6100 in Oklahoma City or 913-385-9400 in Overland Park, KS to schedule your appointment today.
+If you have questions or concerns regarding elder law matters, contact the experienced elder law attorneys at Parman & Easterday by calling 405-843-6100 in Oklahoma City.

 - Understanding IRA Inheritance Planning: Key Considerations - September 14, 2023

 - Irrevocable Trust Decanting Provides Flexibility - September 12, 2023